First to 50: Middletown Campus History Resources

 Miami University Middletown was founded in 1966 and was the first regional campus in the state of Ohio.
 Below you may find resources for exploring the history of the campus, compiled in celebration of its 50th anniversary in 2016-17.
 The Gardner-Harvey Library also maintains a physical archive of historical materials related to the campus.

-- First to 50 MUM Digital Archives - A collection of photographs and documents representing the history of the Middletown Campus.
+- First to 50 MUM Digital Archives - A collection of oral history videos and transcripts, photographs, and documents representing the history of the Middletown Campus.

 - KAOS Student Newspaper - A searchable database of the Middletown Campus student newspaper, including 212 issues that cover the years 1967-1985, 1987-1994, 1996, and 1998-2008 (sort the issues by "Title" to see them in chronological order, or search by keyword).